sommerc/MN_V1_analysis/README.md

 #### On SLURM cluster

-The full analysis can be executed on a SLURM cluster.
+The full analysis can be executed on a SLURM HPC cluster.

 1. [SLEAP predictions](scripts/README.md#run-sleap-prediction-of-movies-on-slurm-cluster)
 2. [Feature computations and plotting](scripts/README.md#run-analysis-on-slurm-cluster)

 #### Locally

-To run the pipeline for all analysis categories on your local computer.
+To run the pipeline locally for all analysis categories:

 ```bash
 cd analysis